Skip to main content

 • Supported systems: PC, Mac, PlayStation 4 and 5, Xbox One, Nintendo Switch, Mobile

-One of the most comfortable gaming headsets on the market, the SteelSeries Arctis Pro uses a flexible suspension band to customize size, with super soft ear cups that let you game for hours—even while wearing glasses.
+One of the most comfortable gaming headsets on the market, the SteelSeries Arctis Pro features a flexible suspension band that allows for customized size, paired with super-soft ear cups that enable you to game for hours—even while wearing glasses.
 Comfort alone isn't enough reason to buy a wired gaming headset that keeps you tethered to your station.
-But the Arctis Pro is often on sale and it offers plenty of reasons to pick it up.
+However, the Arctis Pro is often on sale, and it offers plenty of reasons to consider it.

 Both music and games sound fantastic using the Arctis Pro.
 We played both quiet indie games and loud, booming matches of Overwatch 2 with this headset and were pleased with both.
 The headset balances soft music with in-game sound effects, like the crunching of grass beneath your character's feet, with excellent subtlety.